 - 150 grams smoked salmon chopped into smaller pieces

-- 1/4 cup green onions finely chopped
+- ¼ cup green onions finely chopped

-- 2 tbsp. fresh dill minced
+- 2 tablespoons fresh dill minced

-- 2 tbsp. lemon juice freshly squeezed
+- 2 tablespoons lemon juice freshly squeezed

-- 1/8 to 1/4 tsp. cayenne pepper optional
+- ⅛ to ¼ tsp. cayenne pepper optional

-Before processing ingredients, reserve 2 tablespoons of finely chopped smoked salmon, 1 teaspoon. of fresh dill and 1 teaspoon finely chopped green onions.
+- Before processing ingredients, reserve 2 tablespoons of finely chopped smoked salmon, 1 teaspoon. of fresh dill and 1 teaspoon finely chopped green onions.

-Process your ingredients until the consistency is smooth.
+- Process your ingredients until the consistency is smooth.

-Chill for a couple of hours and up to 2 days.
+- Chill for a couple of hours and up to 2 days.

-Serve with crudités and pumpernickel bread, crostini, bagel chips or crackers.
+- Serve with crudités and pumpernickel bread, crostini, bagel chips or crackers.

-Can be made up to 2 days ahead of serving.
+- This dip can be made up to 2 days ahead of serving.

 - Nutritional information is only for the dip.